 - How do you identify them?

 In just 35 years Dan has risen from tea-boy to CEO.
 He’s now a life coach and an in-demand public speaker.
 He’s worked with clients who range from young adults looking for direction in life, men and women struggling relationally, to leaders and CEOs aiming to increase impact.

-As usual, complimentary drinks and snacks will be served on the night.
+As usual, complimentary drinks and snacks (a BBQ!) were served on the night.

 The latest event was held on Monday 5th December 2016.